 Custom Hats and Beanies

-We like to think of ourselves as the Northwest’s premiere custom headwear provider.
+We like to think of ourselves as Seattle’s premiere custom headwear provider.
 We have extensive capabilities when it comes to decorating hats and beanies.
 From patch and label making to direct embroidery and several types of printing applications.
 All this is backed up with our vast understanding of trends and qualities in headwear blanks.

 Ok so there are so many styles on hats and beanies on the market it’s mind bending.
 There are also plenty of ways to get art onto a hat or beanie.
 Embroidery is probably the most common, patches and woven labels are in there as well.
 Printed hats are a great look, printed beanies are not.
 Not to worry though we’ll get you steered in the right direction.

 So let’s keep this simple.
 First let’s talk styles, caps typically fall into one of three categories: full twill, mesh back or non structured.
 Beanies are skullies or watchmen style in two type of constructions waffle knit or your gas station look bulk knit.
 You can learn more about the styles on the sourced garment page.
 We do a lot of headwear so you can count on us to help you find the right styles.

 With art you are going to want to submit that in vector whenever possible.
 If that file doesn’t exist we can help generate it but we will need it to create the embroidery, woven label or patch file.
 The areas on a hat that you can apply art to are relatively small so keep that in mind when envisioning your art.
 Also any image with gradient is going to be very difficult to translate into embroidered, patches or woven labels.
 I also like to keep the art wider than tall, because well your head is a lot more around than it is tall.

 We can help you iron out all the details and if you any questions please feel free to reach out to us.

 Welcome to embroidery basics where we’ll take a second to look at the sewout process from start to finish.